Personal Learning Networks

 Volume 41, No. 2

 The theme for the Nov/Dec 2012 Knowledge Quest is Personal Learning Networks (PLNs).
 This issue includes articles on creating, sharing, and growing through use of PLNs, which include a multitude of different communities such social networking sites, conferences and more.
 The issue is guest edited by Carolyn Jo Starkey.

-You can also view the entire Personal Learning Networks issue in an electronic flipbook in the all-new AASL eCOLLAB, an elearning laboratory for AASL members and subscribers.
+The current issue can be viewed in an electronic flipbook in AASL eCOLLAB, an elearning laboratory for AASL members and subscribers.
 To gain access to this repository of professional development and resources, you are invited to join AASL or subscribe to eCOLLAB.

 Below you will find a variety of related resources and content that tie into the issue!